 Within the Tableau community I see many dashboards shared that look great.
 Often they are highly complex, sometimes like works of art.
 In reality, in my professional career I have never seen dashboards of that type.
-I use Tableau for business reporting where dashboards should be kept simple.
+Dashboards should be simple.

-Good dashboard design in the commercial environment is to quickly communicate important information.
-Dashboards should be clear and simple; users shouldn’t have to search for standard information.
+In the commercial environment dashboards are to provide information.
+Therefore dashboards should be clear and simple; users shouldn’t have to search for standard information.

 While developing dashboards consider the following:

 - Key information should be obvious for the users.

 - The dashboard layout should be basic, distractions caused by over engineered design should be removed.

 - Try and eliminate scrolling, however, should scrolling be necessary, as often on very small screen, try and ensure it’s vertical scrolling.

 - Colours should be kept to a minimum and used consistently.
 White is a good background colour as it doesn’t distract

 - Use well known chart types; try and keep to bar and line charts.

 To a developer this may feel monotonous however, for the report users, it creates consistency which increases understanding.
 It helps convey the information in a simple and structured manner.